-- Please contact the IAPHS Administrative Director who will be available onsite.
-IAPHS will be happy to help participants contact convention center/hotel/venue security or local law enforcement, and otherwise assist those experiencing harassment, to enable them to feel safe for the duration of the conference.
-If someone is in imminent physical danger please contact security personnel directly as well as notifying the IAPHS Administrative Director.
+- Please contact the IAPHS Executive Director in person or using one of the methods below.
+As appropriate, IAPHS will help participants contact convention center/hotel/venue security or local law enforcement, and otherwise assist those experiencing harassment, to enable them to feel safe for the duration of the conference.
+If someone is in imminent physical danger, please contact security personnel directly as well as notifying the IAPHS Administrative Director.

 If you experience or witness such conduct during any other activity:

-- Please contact IAPHS’s Administrative Director, using one of the methods below, to file an official complaint.
+- Please contact IAPHS’s Executive Director, using one of the methods below, to file an official complaint.

-If the complaint is directed against the IAPHS Administrative Director, please contact the current President of IAPHS (see https://iaphs.org/about-iaphs/board-officers/).
+If the complaint is directed against the IAPHS Executive Director, please contact the current President of IAPHS (see https://iaphs.org/about-iaphs/board-officers/).